United States of America Flag

 Nutrition and body condition scoring for calving

-Cows should be at a body condition score of 5-6 heading into calving.
-Too thin (BCS 4 or below) and they're more likely to have complications, longer labor, and weaker calves.
-Too fat (BCS 7+) and you risk dystocia, especially in heifers.
-Getting that right means planning nutrition months in advance and adjusting based on forage quality, weather, and individual cow condition.
+Many ranchers target a body condition score of 5-6 heading into calving.
+Too thin (BCS 4 or below) and cows are more likely to have complications, longer labor, and weaker calves.
+Too fat (BCS 7+) can increase dystocia risk, especially in heifers.
+Getting body condition right typically means planning nutrition months in advance and adjusting based on forage quality, weather, and individual cow condition.

 Calving pasture setup and design

-Calving areas need to balance several things: enough space that pairs can spread out and reduce disease pressure, but not so much space that you lose visibility or spend all day covering ground.
-Access to clean water is essential, and shelter from weather extremes can make the difference in calf survival.
+Calving areas typically need to balance several things: enough space that pairs can spread out and reduce disease pressure, but not so much space that you lose visibility or spend all day covering ground.
+Access to clean water is essential, and shelter from weather extremes can make a difference in calf survival.

-Access to shelter matters, especially in variable weather.
+Access to shelter can matter, especially in variable weather.
 Natural windbreaks like tree lines or terrain features work well.
-If you're on open ground, portable windbreaks or strategically placed hay bales can make a difference in calf survival during cold snaps.
+On open ground, some ranchers use strategically placed hay bales for protection during cold snaps.

 Monitoring protocols that work